debugtalk/WebCrawler/README.md

 # requests-crawler

-A simple web crawler, mainly targets for link validation test.
+A web crawler based on [requests-html][requests-html], mainly targets for url validation test.

 ## Features